 5. Create a debt payoff plan

-Now it’s time to put the introductory offer to good use.
-Having some time without any interest being charged puts you in a great position to eliminate your debt at a brisk rate.
+Now it’s time to put that 0 percent APR introductory offer to good use.
+Having some time to pay down your debt without any interest being charged puts you in a great position to eliminate your debt at a brisk rate.
 The more money you can put toward your transferred balance each month, the faster you’ll get out of debt.
 Remember that each dollar you pay during your 0 percent APR period has a bigger impact since 100 percent of it goes toward the balance you owe, not interest payments.

 Take a look at your monthly budget in comparison to your salary—money going out versus money going in—and identify any areas where you can reduce spending, at least temporarily.
-Controlling spending will help you get a handle on your current debt, and developing this good habit should help you avoid debt in the future.
+Controlling your spending will enable you to get a handle on your current debt, all while developing healthy money habits to help you avoid getting into debt again in the future.